 Current grail watches: Heuer Bundeswehr Flyback Chronograph, 60′s Vintage Fortis Marinemaster

-James L. Helms, Contributor
+James L. Helms, Partner

 James is a long time watch collector that appreciates all watch types from digital to automatic, expensive to affordable.
 No matter what happens digitally, James is a firm believer that the watch can never be replaced as a personal timekeeping device.
 Professionally James is a Product Manager with a background in the automotive, computer, battery, and lighting fields while residing in San Diego.